liteljaime/junior-infra-task/notes.md

 Evaluate options for monitoring system.

 - difference between self hosted and SaaS
-- consider strength, ease reliability
+- consider strength, ease, reliability
 - easiness to work with K8 and GCP
 - postgres, redis, rabbitMQ, mongoDB
 - budget - is there one for this project?